introduction

 Finalizing the design

-With the success of our first set of tests, I continued to refine the “final” vision of this design with my working product design team and cross-functional partners, producing new animations and solidifying the content sections we would continue experimenting on.
-(It may take a few moments for the prototypes to load below)
+With the success of the first set of experiments, I continued to tinker with the “final” vision of this design with my working team and cross-functional partners.
+We produced new animations and solidified the sections of this page, with the plan to continue experimenting on the additional components below the fold.

 Impact

 These results had a significant impact, as we had not seen these types of numbers in years.
 This brought a lot of excitement throughout the business.
 Other teams were interested in integrating our findings into their own work and leaning more into design-led strategies.
-Notably, the official Chegg brand, and general visual design language at the company started evolving itself toward this bolder, high contrast palette.
+Notably, the official Chegg brand, and general visual design language at the company started evolving itself toward this bolder, high contrast palette that you will still see on the platform today.

 Moving forward, the team is continuing experimentation on this surface, adding in the additional animations and content below the fold.